julienetie/wavefront/docs/events.md

 - `events`: Event Delegation API
 - `bound`: Bound Events API

-It's advisable to prioritize event delegation over bound events.
+As a rule of thumb, always prefer event delegation over bound events.
 Certain events may require enabling capture for effective propagation.
 Direct events should typically serve as a final option when event delegation becomes problematic or incapable, or to navigate around 3rd party caveats.

 Wavefront recommends the following approach to the Events API:
 1. Initialize the events.venue, which is a configuration for defining global event listeners.